Corey Day: NASCAR O'Reilly Auto Parts Series

 On December 6, 2024, Day signed a multi-year contract with Hendrick Motorsports.
 In 2025, he would run eleven races in the Xfinity Series for HMS in their No. 17 car.

 On November 7, 2025, it was announced that Day will run full-time for HMS in the now renamed O'Reilly Auto Parts Series for the 2026 season.
+He started the season with a 27th place DNF at Daytona.
+After a streak of eight consecutive top ten finishes, he scored his first career win at Talladega.
+He scored his second career win at Dover.